vnfoa1/tricount_downloader/README.md

 Click Download CSV

-(Optional) Use it inside an N8N workflow
+(Optional) Integrate in an N8N workflow

-🤝 Credits & Authors
+🤝 Credits

-🔧 Original base project by MrNachoX
+🔧 Original project by MrNachoX

 🤖 Extended with the help of Claude

-🚀 Packaged for Docker / Dockge deployment
+🚀 Packaged for easy Docker / Dockge deployment